Ancient Women Writers of Greece and Rome

 Ancient Rome Social and Historical Documents from the Early Republic to the Death of Augustus

 Roman Italy, 338 BC - AD 200 A Sourcebook

 By Marguerite Johnson

-This second edition includes an updated review of sexuality in Greece and Rome, an expanded bibliography, and numerous new passages with original translations.
-This book provides readers with detailed information, notes, and original translated passages on the fascinating and multi-faceted theme ...
+This second edition includes an updated review of sexuality in Greece and Rome, an expanded bibliography and numerous new passages with original translations.
+This book provides readers with detailed information, notes, and original translated passages on the fascinating and multi-faceted theme of...

 By Katherine McDonald

 This book brings together sources translated from a wide variety of ancient languages to showcase the rich history of pre-Roman Italy, including its cultures, politics, trade, languages, writing systems, religious rituals, magical practices, and conflicts.
 This book allows readers to access ...